This homemade truffle butter, Parmesan cheese and fresh thyme popcorn is a welcome departure from the bagged stuff.

-Not two things you would think to put together but they suit each other quite well.
-The acidity and cleansing action of the bubbles which in the words of wine expert Andrea Immer are “scrubbing bubbles for your palate” works to balance the saltiness and buttery richness of the popcorn.
+While popcorn and champagne may not be two things you would ordinarily think to put together, they actually suit each other quite well.
+The acidity and cleansing action of the bubbles which in the words of wine expert Andrea Immer are “scrubbing bubbles for your palate” work to balance the saltiness and buttery richness of the popcorn.

 But I’m not talking about bagged microwave popcorn.
 In fact, microwave popcorn has taken a quite a beating since the associated health dangers came to light that consumers were being exposed to toxic microwave popcorn fumes.